Gursimaran21/NextLeap-Case-4-2026/gameon.md

   - Immediately after a user sets a new personal high score.
   - After receiving a daily login streak bonus.
-  - Prompt wording: "You're on a 5-game winning streak!
-Gift a 1-Day Pass to a friend to join your squad.
+  - Prompt wording: "_You're on a 5-game winning streak!
+Gift a 1-Day Pass to a friend to join your squad._"

 - **Why it works:** Increases participation ($P$) by capitalizing on user satisfaction.

 **Idea 4: Dynamic & Personalized Recipient Landing**

-- **Mechanism:** When the recipient clicks the link, the App Store / First-Open screen displays: "[Friend's Name] sent you 500 Coins & challenged you to a Puzzle Duel!
+- **Mechanism:** When the recipient clicks the link, the App Store / First-Open screen displays:

+  "_[Friend's Name] sent you 500 Coins & challenged you to a Puzzle Duel!_"

 - **Why it works:** Provides immediate social proof and context, reducing drop-offs between download and registration to boost conversion ($C$).